rombrew/phobia/doc/InputAnalogKnob.md

 	(pmc) reg ap.knob_control_BRK <x>

 If you need you can change input lost range.
-If signal goes beyond this range it is considered lost and output forced to `ap.knob_control_ANG0`.
+If signal goes beyond this range it is considered lost and halt happens with `PM_ERROR_SENSOR_HALL_FAULT` reason.

 	(pmc) reg ap.knob_range_LST0 <V>
 	(pmc) reg ap.knob_range_LST1 <V>

-Now enable machine startup control.
+Enable machine startup control.
 Each time when `ANG` signal is in range the startup is requested.

 	(pmc) reg ap.knob_STARTUP 1

+Enable brake signal usage if you need it.

+	(pmc) reg ap.knob_BRAKE 1

 Now you are ready to enable the analog knob interface.